ji-zai/personal-site/content/essays/seek-truth.md

 Our delusions about the external world stem from our internal delusions.

 Reduce internal delusion and you’ll find you’re able to see the external world more clearly.

+All of the most profound truths are sitting right under your nose.
+You just have to learn to see them, and your delusion prevents you from seeing them.

+Think about all the great companies you care about... there is a single, simple truth that each is constructed around.
+These truths are so simple.
+Which is why all great products seem stupidly obvious in hindsight.

+You intuitively knew about the truths they were built on, but they never entered your conscious mind.
+Or even if they did, you might not have given them the importance they deserved due to your biases.

 Your subconscious prevents you from seeing solutions that it believes will be too painful for you.
 After all, that’s its job: self-preservation.